Heerozh/spectre/README.md

 For performance, spectre's tensor data is a flattened matrix which grouped by assets, there is no DataFrame's index information.
-If you need index, or not familiar with pytorch, here is a another way:
+If you need index, or not familiar with PyTorch, here is a another way:

 ```python
 class YourFactor(CustomFactor):